digidem/kappa-osm/README.md

 element should have all fields that the OSM element would have.
 The `type` of the element cannot be changed.

-If the value of ID currently returns two or more elements, this new value will replace them all.

-The only valid `opts` right now is `opts.links`: an array of version strings of elements that are to be replaced by this one.
+Updates work by replacing old heads (latest versions) with a new version.
+This works by "linking" back to the version names of all previous heads you want to replace.
+This happens automatically, but if an array of versions are passed into `opts.links`, those elements will be replaced with this newer version instead of the default current heads.

 `cb` is called with the new element, including `id` and `version` properties.

 ### osm.del(id, value, cb)

 Marks the element `id` as deleted.
-A deleted document can be `get` and `getByVersion`'d like a normal document, and will always have the `{ deleted: true }` field set.
+Since all data is append-only in the database, this does not actually delete data, but instead writes a brand new version of the document with `{ deleted: true }` set on it.

+TODO: explain why one needs to pass in `element` still & what that means

 Deleted ways, nodes, and relations are all still returned by the `query` API.
 The nodes of a deleted way are not included in the results.

 ### osm.batch(ops, cb)

-Create and update many elements atomically. `ops` is an array of objects describing the elements to be added or updated.
+Create and update many elements atomically. `ops` is an array of operations (objects) describing the elements to be added or updated or deleted.

 ```js
 {